 Limit media for toddlers and young kids

-Limiting and selecting appropriate media is important for toddlers and young children who are in critical social and cognitive developmental phases, according to Dr. Dimitri Christakis, director of the Center for Child Health, Behavior and Development at Seattle Children’s Research Institute.
+Limiting and selecting appropriate media is important for toddlers and young children who are in critical social and cognitive developmental phases, according to Dr. Dimitri Christakis, director of the at Seattle Children’s Research Institute.
 He authored the policy for children ages 18 months to 5 years old.

 “We advise parents to avoid screen time for children younger than 18 months except for video chatting,” he said.
 “Infants and young children need laps more than apps.”